Indian Veterinary Association - Kerala

-Indian Veterinary Association Kerala is steadfast in bringing about continual improvement of the veterinary profession through capacity building, information sharing, and arranging suitable platforms for scientists, academicians, researchers, students, field practitioners, wildlife experts, and veterinarians associated with allied sectors for providing insights into recent trends and strategies to face the challenges in the present times.
+Indian Veterinary Association Kerala is steadfast in bringing about continual improvement of the veterinary profession through capacity building, information sharing, and arranging suitable platforms for scientists, academics, researchers, students, field practitioners, wildlife experts, and veterinarians associated with allied sectors for providing insights into recent trends and strategies to face the challenges in the present times.

 Indian Veterinary Association – Kerala is dedicated to protect and preserve animal and public health by promoting scientific veterinary practice through maintaining high standards of professionalism and ethics.
 IVA Kerala organizes a number of programs like Kerala Veterinary Science Congress, Continuous Veterinary Education programs, Commemoration of important days like World Veterinary Day, World Zoonoses Day, Rabies Day, leadership camps, and the Annual Convention of Veterinarians of Kerala.

 Genesis and history

 The organization was established in the year 1978.
 K.J.
 Simon was the first president and Dr. Bharathan Namboodiripad was the first General Secretary.

 Registration and affiliations

 Indian Veterinary Association - Kerala is registered with the Registrar, Govt. of Kerala under The Travancore-Cochin Literary, Scientific and Charitable Societies Registration Act, 1955 with effect from 03.12.1979 and the registration number is 271/1979.